wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ### Permissions

-Users with **Accounts, Groups & Roles** permission can create ingestion policies and add accounts or groups to these policies.
+Users with the **Accounts, Groups & Roles** permission can create ingestion policies and add accounts or groups to these policies.
 * Each account can belong to more than one policies at a time.
 * You can assign many service accounts and user accounts to the same ingestion policy.
 * You can assign many user and service accounts groups to the same ingestion policy.